Blogger Lars Wirzenius asked followers last year what they liked and disliked about email. He then summarized those email likes and dislikes here.

 That has long since been improved.
 If someone can’t find an email in, for instance, Gmail… trust me, it’s not because of email itself.
 The old user error joke about the ‘problem existing between the keyboard and the chair’ is usually the culprit, not the email platform.

 Again, email search is infinitely superior to searching on any other modern messaging platform, and trust me, I have searched extensively on almost all of them.
 Not only are the results comprehensive and easily viewable on most email searches, but the amount of parameters one can search on is robust.
-Beyond standard text, you can often filter by recipient, date ranges, pins and read status, attachments, and more.
+Beyond standard text, you can often filter by recipient, date ranges, pins and read status, subject lines, attachments, and more.

 Slack’s searching power comes close but it still pales in comparison.
 First, many companies don’t pay for all of Slack so messages after some point in time are deleted.
 But for those that do, the in-app results, while fast, are tricky to navigate.
 If you go into a message to find out more, you lose your search and have to redo it.
 Plus, the wonky font-happy interface of Slack makes eye-scanning slow.
 I generally change my Slack window for searches to slightly improve my odds.